 There are three types of cool-mist humidifiers.
 Most popular are ultrasonic humidifiers, which use high-frequency sound waves to vaporize water.
-They are also the quietest type.
+They are also the quietest.
 Some ultrasonic humidifiers also can emit warm mist.
 Evaporative humidifiers soak up water into a wick and use a fan to expel the moisture.
 As a result, these models can be noisy.
-Although the humidifiers themselves can be inexpensive, replacing their wicks or filters is an ongoing cost.
-Impellers force (impel) water into the air as a fine mist; however, we found no positive reviews for humidifiers of this type.
+Humidifiers can be inexpensive, but replacing their wicks or filters is an ongoing cost.
+Some cool-mist humidifiers use impellers to force (impel) water into the air as a fine mist; however, we found no positive reviews for those humidifiers.

 Warm-mist humidifiers (sometimes called vaporizers) boil the water before expelling it as steam.
 This can eliminate bacteria that's present in the water if it's heated to a true boiling point of 212 degrees Fahrenheit, but it also means that minerals can build up in the tank and on the heating element over time, and they're not always easy to clean.
 Some people prefer warm-mist humidifiers, saying the heated vapor is easier to breathe (especially if you're congested) and that it gently raises room temperature.
 But experts say the difference between cool mist and warm mist is minimal, and doctors, such as those at the Mayo Clinic caution that warm-mist humidifiers pose a safety hazard because they can be tipped over by young children, scalding them.
 They are also less energy efficient.
 Expert reviews are generally neutral to negative for this type of humidifier, and users aren't that much more pleased.
 In general, if you want a humidifier that can emit warm mist, we recommend an ultrasonic model that can produce both cool and warm moisture.